phil-ociraptor/solidity-30day/2-smart-contract-wallet/README.md

 1. More familiarity with Hardhat using `npx hardhat` to set up project
 2. Reading about Gnosis Safe's `execTransaction` ([link](https://docs.gnosis.io/safe/docs/contracts_tx_execution/)) and Argent Vault's `invoke` ([link](https://github.com/argentlabs/argent-contracts/blob/develop/contracts/wallet/BaseWallet.sol#L126)).
 Gnosis allows choice of `call` and `delegatecall`.
 Argent only has `call`
+3. Impement a smart contract that does `call` and `delegatecall` and most importantly test it to understand the behavior of `call` and `delegatecall`

 Learnings